InseeFr/ddi-questionnaire-modeling/sourcedocs/docs/statements/index.md

 # Statements

-!!! question "Updating this documentation"

-    For every XML snippet → We probably need to get rid of the `XHTML` tags, we don't do that anymore?

 A __Statement__ is a generic term that designates a textual element from the questionnaire (other than the question text, response modalities…).
 The different types of statement are: